 The following format is provided as an Rate Cost Proposal.
-A school district ma example for a school district's Federal Indirect ay customize the format. t is presenting the following documentation Cost Proposal for the fiscal year 20XX - XY Proposed Federal Restricted Rate Proposed Federal Unrestricted Rate XX.XX% XX.XX%
+A school district ma example for a school district's Federal Indirect ay customize the format. · · · · · · · · · · · · · · · · · · · t is presenting the following documentation Cost Proposal for the fiscal year 20XX - XY in support of our rederal maneet Nate V cost Proposal for the fiscal year 2000 - XI Proposed Federal Restricted Rate XX.XX% Proposed Federal Unrestricted Rate XX.XX%